touchtt/p53dModelViewer/_projects/stlView_CompassRose/p5project.md

 ## {%highlight yaml %}

+'''
-The Edgartown Harbor Light is offered in three sizes: 12mm, 18mm, and 22mm.
+The Edgartown Harbor Lighthouse spinner pendant is offered in three sizes: 12mm, 18mm, and 22mm.
 Stunning in both Sterling Siler and 14k gold, this spinner is sure to turn heads.
+'''

 ---